biocodellc/archive-bcid/README.txt

-For information about this project, please visit the <a href='https://github.com/biscicol/bcid/wiki'>wiki</a>
+For information about this project, please visit the <https://github.com/biscicol/bcid/wiki>